Frequently Asked Questions

 Bring the screenplay up on your screen by clicking on its title.
 You can find the list of all of your scripts on your Profile page or by finding it in the Library.
 Click on the title to bring up the main information page for the script.

 Important Note: If your script is currently assigned to be reviewed by any other Residents, those particular Residents will still to be able to read the script until such time as they remove the assignment, complete the assignment or that assignment lapses.
 Once all assignments are completed, removed or lapsed, no Residents will be able to see your script or read it (not even you).
-Any existing reviews of the script, however, will remain in the site and will be viewable, but the script itself will be gone.

-Important Note #2: When you delete a script all purchased reviews that were not yet assigned will be gone forever without a refund (for now, that might change some day).
+Important Note #2: When you delete a script, all purchased but unassigned reviews will be refunded to your account.
+Also, prior reviews of the script, comments, inclusion in favorites lists and other references to the script will be deleted.
 So, be sure that when you delete a script you really want to delete that script.
-If you simply want to replace a script with a new draft, do not delete the old version, rather use the Edit/Update button to replace the current draft with a new one.
-The Edit option retains all reviews and retains the scores from previous reviews, but deleting one version and then uploading a new versionof the same script will put that script back at square one with no reviews and no site score.
+If you simply want to replace a script with a new draft, use the Edit icon to replace the current draft with a new one.
+The Edit option retains all reviews and retains the scores from previous reviews, but deleting one version and then uploading a new version of the same script will put that script back at square one with no reviews and no site score.

 How do I upload a new version of a script?